Byatt: Victorian Poets in Possession

 Betwixt the ins and outs of verb and noun (ll.
 129-134)

 The importance of 'Mr Sludge, The Medium' in Possession is indicated by Byatt's choice to include part of the poem as an epigraph for her novel.
 This poem is a long dramatic monologue spoken by the poetic persona, Mr Sludge, a spiritual medium who has been caught in the act of tricking his audience.
-The extract in the epigraph introduces the reader to the question of truthfulness in fiction, and the idea of the writer's voice as a conduit for past or dead voices.
+The extract in the epigraph introduces the reader to the question of truthfulness in fiction, and the idea of the writer's voice as a for past or dead voices.
 In 1854 Browning and Elizabeth were present at a séance held by Daniel Dunglas Home, a famous American spiritualist.
 Elizabeth was impressed by the experience, while Browning remained cynical, as his poem shows.
 Sludge's defence depends on the collapsing of the boundary between reality and fiction.
 The poem is also important stylistically.
-Browning's blank verse line and chatty, paratactic sentences which are shot through with rhetorical questions and frequently terminate in aposiopesis are easily identifiable within 'Swammerdam' and 'Mummy Possest':
+Browning's line and chatty, which are shot through with and frequently terminate in are easily identifiable within 'Swammerdam' and 'Mummy Possest':

 There's another picker-out of pearl